 Accounting & Bookkeeping

 Keeping accurate business records will help to avoid missing any entitlements or tax relief that you may be eligible for.
-Using a cloud based accounting software such as Xero, Quickbooks or Sage will make life easier, so if you do choose to sign up the cost of the monthly subscription is fully tax allowable.
-Then, if you choose to use an accountant to complete your self assessment tax return again their fees will be an allowable expense.
-Keeping accurate records will definitely help keep their fees down too as well as giving them all the information they need to make sure you receive all the deductions and reliefs to reduce your tax liability.
+If you buy an accounting spreadsheet then the cost is fully tax allowable.
+Then, if you choose to use an accountant to complete your self assessment tax return, again their fees will be an allowable expense.
+It is worth noting that keeping your business records in good order will help keep your accounting fees at a minimum.

 It is advisable to open a business bank account and keep your business and personal expenditure separate.
 The bank charges you pay on your business bank account is an allowable expense.